 Following his death in 1938 all his medals and gifts were donated back to Scots Guards where they are on display in the Officers Lounge of the Scots Guards Club at Wellington Barracks in London.

-Thanks to Jo Brimble for sharing her tribute to her great grandfather.
+Thanks to Jo Brimble for sharing her tribute to her great grandfather and to Ian Mackay for additional information.